FOUNDER

 Even with the strong family upbringing and support.
 Matt made choices that could of derailed his life.
 After suffering his 2nd Knee surgery in College he fell into drinking and fighting.
 This period of his life he was fighting to find himself and his purpose.
 Through the prayers of the saints and family he was able to come out of those dark days.
 He found value again in himself and wanted to share his testimony and encourage others.

-Matthew has worked with youth and families in the Springfield area for over 20 years starting with the Boys Girls Club of Springfield, Boys and Girls Town, Division of Youth Services (State of Missouri) and O.A.C.A.C.
-Head start program.
+While living in Springfield he has worked with youth and families in the area for over 30 years.
+He started with the Boys Girls Club of Springfield and Boys and Girls Town.
+He is now retired from the Division of Youth Services (State of Missouri) after 27yrs. of service.
+Currently he works for O.A.C.A.C.
+Head Start program as a Family Advocate and Bus driver..
 He has also worked as an assistant high school football coach and coached youth sports in Springfield for many years.

 Words from the Founder